jonathanharg/wasmfunc/README.md

 # Py2Wasm

-Py2Wasm (Python Generates Wasm) is a Python to WebAssembly Compiler built for converting a typed subset of python  code to a compiled Wasm binary.
+Py2Wasm is a Python to WebAssembly Compiler built for converting a typed subset of python  code to a compiled Wasm binary.

 ## Installation